To be a recognized student organization at UNC, groups must submit new chartering information, complete with signatures, every year.

 - Advisors may not authorize any of the group’s expenditures.

-A. If prospective student groups have met all Student Senate qualifications, as stated above, the following items must be completed in accordance with the instructions provided on the Student Organization Chartering Packet:
+A. If the prospective groups have met all Student Senate qualifications, the following items must be completed in accordance with instructions provided on the chartering packet and submitted to the Student Trustee.

 - A clear mission statement outlining the organization's goals and objectives.